 Hotels in Plaka

-The Central Hotel in Athens is situated in the area of Plaka, boasting a roof bar with direct view to the Acropolis hill.
+The Central Hotel is situated in the area of Plaka, boasting a roof bar with direct view to the Acropolis hill.
 All cultural and business venues, shopping centers and entertainment options are just a breath away from the hotel, which is located 200 meters from Syntagma Square.
-The Central hotel offers spacious rooms, newly refurbished, that feature comfortable furniture, marble bathrooms with all amenities, and business facilities, like work desk and safety deposit box.
-Made by Italian designers, the decoration and furnishing of the hotel exude elegance and comfort.
+The Central hotel ...

-Adrian Hotel in Athens stands in a privileged position right beneath the Acropolis.
-From the private balconies and the roof garden guests can admire the great Parthenon and the rest of the city.
-The elegant rooms, fully equipped with A/C, TV, wi-fi, hairdryer and safe box, are at a short walking distance from the cafés of the scenic Plaka or the flea market and metro station of Monastiraki.
+Adrian Hotel stands in a privileged position right beneath the Acropolis.
+From the private balconies and the roof garden, guests can admire the great Parthenon and the rest of the city.
+The elegant rooms, fully equipped with A/C, TV, wi-fi, hairdryer, and safe box, are within a short walking ...

 Things To See And Do In Plaka